To use your own font in Frontify, you only have to pay attention to a few things.

 - Click on Fonts

-Now you can choose between Google, Typekit, Fontdeck, System and Self-Hosted.
+Now you can choose between Google, Adobe Font, Fontdeck, System and Self-Hosted.

 There is a difference between Web Font and Desktop Font.